milan674/Azul/README.md

 # Azul

 C++ implementation of AZUL board game.
-It was made for functional programming class (April 2020), so it was written without OOP elements.
+It was made for functional programming class (April 2020).The code is written without OOP elements.